Collaborative Gym: A Framework for Enabling and Evaluating Human-Agent Collaboration: Error Analysis

 \section{Error Analysis}

 We conducted a comprehensive error analysis on trajectories collected from \system by developing a failure mode annotation taxonomy and annotating 150 trajectories each from \system (Real) and \system (Simulated) conditions.
-As \system evaluates LM agents as a whole, we attribute each error type to gaps in the LM's inherent capabilities, deficiencies in the design of the agent scaffolding (\eg, memory, additional tools), or both.
+While certain errors can be partially alleviated through the \system framework itself (\eg, C.1 ``\textit{Agents process tasks without informing users, resulting in a lack of progress awareness}'' can be mitigated by streaming the agent action to the user interface), our analysis intentionally focuses on evaluating LM agents so as to illuminate concrete directions for their improvement.
+Accordingly, we attribute each error type to gaps in the LM's inherent capabilities, deficiencies in the design of the agent scaffolding (\eg, memory, additional tools), or both.
 Table~\ref{tab:error_analysis} summarizes the results.